catrinelR/Manual-Testing-Project/README.md

 The tested website can be accessed via https://www.monamiagro.ro/ The main objective of this testing session was to validate that the website can meet customer expectations and can be used properly, efficiently and safe by customers in order to purchase the products they desire.
 With this scope, main functionalities such as user account, registration, product pages, shopping cart, checkout, payment process were tested using different testing types. \
 The testing process was conducted on the latest version of the website, using mainly Google Chrome browser, under Windows 10 operating system. \
 \
+A total of 88 test cases have been designed for this session and 88 (100%) - all of them were executed: 62 test cases passed and 26 test cases failed.
+A total number of 18 defects and 3 Improvements were logged into Mantis Bug Tracker.
+The 21 bugs found affected 26 test cases. \
+\
 Testing tools used for testing: \
  TestLink \